 Urinary Incontinence: Diagnostic Strategies and Conservative Management with Dr. Scott Farrell

-•Incontinence is a condition resulting in the involuntary release of urine and affects more than 3.3million Canadians (nearly 10% of the population), including both men and women
+Urinary incontinence is a condition resulting in the involuntary release of urine and affects more than 3.3 million Canadians (nearly 10% of the population).

 Clinical studies demonstrate that patients who identify as having urinary incontinence report significant need to modify day-to-day activities because of urine leakage.
-Additionally, people suffering with incontinence experience a range of emotions – embarrassment, discouraged, frustration.
+Additionally, people suffering with incontinence experience emotions such as embarrassment, discouragement and frustration.

 Dr. Farrell has had a career-long interest in conservative, non-surgical treatment of urinary incontinence.
 This interest prompted the design of the Uresta continence device and the conduct of clinical trials to confirm its efficacy.